 Read more about this here.

-I believe meditation has been a blessing in my life, whether I am happy, sad, anxious or overwhelmed, meditation has been a constant companion and a tool I have been using consistently for over 20 years.
+Meditation has been a blessing in my life, whether I am happy, sad, anxious, or overwhelmed.
+Meditation has been a constant companion and a tool I have been using consistently for over 20 years.
 Sometimes, I think I would never have survived without it!

 If you are interested in trying a meditation lesson with Laura, you can contact her here.

 |Natalie Shirlaw is a healthy living expert with 10 years of experience in the field of holistic health, wellbeing, and fitness.
 If you enjoyed this article be sure to pin or share it!|